Baderbie History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon culture of Britain.
+The present generation of the Baderbie family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived the place named Battersby in the North Riding of Yorkshire.
 Battersby Township was in the parish of Ingleby Greenbow.
 The place-name is derived from an Old English word denoting Bothvarr's town.
-CITATION[CLOSE]

 Early Origins of the Baderbie family

-Another 75 words (5 lines of text) covering the years 160 and 1605 are included under the topic Early Baderbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baderbie research.
+Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Baderbie History in all our PDF Extended History products and printed products wherever possible.

 Baderbie Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Baderbie include Battersby, Battersbee, Battersbie, Batterby, Batterbee and many more.

 Early Notables of the Baderbie family (pre 1700)